 Jones knows the odds are against her, which is all part of the fun:

 “Yes, it’s my first Olympics,” Fenlator shared in a recent interview.”
 Yes, I’m an underdog or whatever you want to say.
 But I’m here on a mission.
 And I have expectations to do well.
 Thank goodness for expectations.

 Will Lolo win?
 Perhaps.
 Not sure it matters.
 What would be far sadder is if she never chased her dreams.
 No one wins a race they never start.
 Where will your imperfection take you?

 He had all the signs and words of stuck.
 “I can’t” “No one will help.”
 “No options.”
 He’d stop trying to improve the situation and was looking to numb it.
 His “sports ready” stance had withered to hunched and clenched.
 He still had an occasional “wish” for a miracle.
 But, wishes without action are another side of hopeless.
-And yet, from the outside looking in, I saw huge possibility, talent, and relationships worth leveraging.
-I yearned to help him adjust his lens to see new beginnings and inspire hope.
+And yet, from the outside looking in, we saw huge possibility, talent, and relationships worth leveraging.
+We yearned to help him adjust his lens to see new beginnings and inspire hope.

 Hope encourages hard work, risks, and meaning.
 Not the “want without work” kind of dreaming.
 The feeling deep in your gut that there’s something more.

 We are ridiculously yet pragmatically hopeful.
 Ridiculous, because we dream big and set goals beyond our immediate reach.
 Practical because we work like a dog to make wishes come true.